Flying with the barefoot pilots of the Maldives

 That's where Trans Maldivian Airways comes in.

-One of two float plane airlines in the country, it's the world's largest sea plane operator and has a fleet of 50 aircraft flown by about 200 pilots.
-It services more than 100,000 flights per year, carrying passengers to more than 60 Maldives resorts.
+Tthe world's largest sea plane operator, it has a fleet of 50 aircraft flown by about 200 pilots and operates more than 100,000 flights per year, carrying passengers to dozens of Maldives resorts.

 Trans Maldivian Airways has a fleet of 50 aircraft -- all sea planes.